-- (1) Adjustments in the step placement made by the verifier under sub-clause (2) must be commensurate with the degree of compliance of the animal product business with its documented systems, including export-related requirements. - (2) In making his or her determination as to the step on which the animal product business should be placed, the verifier must take account of risks and issues identified from the outcome of the most recent verification visit carried out under schedule 1 or 2, having regard to sub-clauses (3) and (4). - (3) In response to ongoing acceptable verification outcomes, the verifier must place the animal product business on a higher step (resulting in longer intervals between verification visits).
-The verifier must not in any event increase the verification interval beyond the ceiling step given in Schedule 1 for the particular activities the animal product business is carrying out. - (4) In the event of an unacceptable verification outcome the verifier must place the animal product business on a lower step (resulting in shorter intervals between verification visits). - (5) The verifier must notify the operator as soon as practicable of any adjustment to the verification step for that operator's animal product business (and therefore the interval between verifications).
+- (1) Adjustments in the step placement made by the verifier under sub-clause (2) must be commensurate with the degree of compliance of the animal product business with its documented systems, including export-related requirements. - (2) In making his or her determination as to the step on which the animal product business should be placed, the verifier must take account of risks and issues identified from the outcome of the most recent verification visit carried out under schedule 1 or 2, having regard to sub-clauses (3) and (4). - (3) In response to ongoing acceptable verification outcomes, the verifier must place the animal product business on a higher step (resulting in longer intervals between verification visits), except if subclause (4) applies.
+The verifier must not in any event increase the verification interval beyond the ceiling step given in Schedule 1 for the particular activities the animal product business is carrying out. - (4) This subclause applies to bee product processors on step 6.
+In response to ongoing acceptable verification outcomes, the verifier may move bee product processors from step 6 to step 7. - (5) In the event of an unacceptable verification outcome the verifier must place the animal product business on a lower step (resulting in shorter intervals between verification visits).

-(6) To avoid predictability the verifier must conduct verifications with sufficient variation in day, time, shift, and interval between verifications.
-However such variation must not lead to a greater number of verification visits than would normally occur for the calendar year, having regard to the verification step(s) the business is operating under.
+- (6) The verifier must notify the operator as soon as practicable of any adjustment to the verification step for that operator's animal product business (and therefore the interval between verifications). - (7) To avoid predictability the verifier must conduct verifications with sufficient variation in day, time, shift, and interval between verifications.
+However, such variation must not lead to a greater number of verification visits than would normally occur for the calendar year, having regard to the verification step(s) the business is operating under.